Midterms 2018: Voters face malfunctioning machines and long lines at polls

 By about 8 a.m., a worker had arrived with the right key, and she was able to vote by about 8:30 a.m., Parris said.

-She remained upset, however, that it took over two hours for her to cast her vote.
+She remained upset, however, that it took over two hours for her to vote.

 "It doesn't make sense that one person had one key to open up this community center," she said.